 “A pianist therefore will have to mold himself, and his success in this will be in proportion to the extent that his natural talent will have induced him to continue his exercises.
 And yet one never becomes a pianist simply by practice and without the direction of the teacher.”
 The Discovery Of The Child

 Fine Motor Skill– The term fine motor means “small muscles”.
 Fine motor skills involves the use of the small muscles in the fingers, hand and arm to manipulate, control and use tools and materials.
 Hand-eye coordination, where a person uses their vision to control the movements and actions of their small muscles, is also an important component of fine motor skill development.
 Fine motor form the basis for many of the skills that children will develop and enhance as they move through childhood.
 For infants and young children, their fine motor skills facilitate their interactions with their world, and therefore their learning.
 As they develop, a child’s fine motor skills are essential precursors to the development of early literacy, and self-help skills such as independent dressing and toileting.
 As children move through their preschool and into their school years, their fine motor skills assist them to continue to develop as well as to participate in a range of more complex activities.
 Each child will develop their fine motor skills at their own pace, and they will demonstrate different strengths and abilities, depending on their interests.
-Read more on my article about fine motor.
+Read more on my article about 15 Effective Fine Motor Activities For Toddler & Preschooler.

 Gross Motor and Crossing the Midline–Gross motor skills that children should be supported to develop include those that involve movement of the arms, legs, hands, feet, head, neck and torso.
 The skills children need for optimum gross motor development include rolling, reaching, sitting, crawling, walking, climbing, balancing, running, jumping, catching, throwing and striking.
 These fundamental gross motor skills will assist children’s lifelong ability to participate in physical activity including sport and other recreational pursuits.
 My daughter loves to play outdoor almost everyday.
 She loves to run around the backyard, hop like a bunny and jump like a frog.
 We don’t have a huge play structure so I created a DIY balance beam that is made of garden bricks and a long piece of wood.
 This type of play promotes balance and coordination and hours of active play outside.
 Read more about ideas on gross motor.